htanjo/npm-build-scripts/README.md

    ```

 ### Sass coding
-If you want to code stylesheets in Sass, create `src` directory and put `scss` files in it.
+If you want to code stylesheets in Sass, just create Sass files in `public`.
-CSS files will be generated in `public` keeping the subdirectory structure.
+CSS will be generated in the same folder.

 ```
-src/index.scss
+public/index.scss
-src/assets/styles/main.scss
+public/assets/styles/main.scss
-src/assets/styles/_partial.scss     # Partial will not be generated to a CSS file ↓ public/index.css
+public/assets/styles/_partial.scss     # Partial will not be generated to a CSS file ↓ public/index.css
 public/assets/styles/main.css